jeff-zucker/solid-file-client/README.md

 ### Using with front-ends

 Several front-ends for Solid-File-Client have been built.
-In a browser you can use [Solid-file-manager](https://github.com/Otto-AA/solid-filemanager) or [Solid-IDE](https://github.com/jeff-zucker/solid-ide).
-In node, you can use [Solid-Shell](https://github.com/jeff-zucker/solid-shell).
+In a browser you can use GUIs like [Solid-file-manager](https://github.com/Otto-AA/solid-filemanager) or [Solid-IDE](https://github.com/jeff-zucker/solid-ide).
+In node or from the command line, you can use [Solid-Shell](https://github.com/jeff-zucker/solid-shell).

 ### Overview of writing methods